Due to COVID-19, NCTD Operations are Suspended at This Time. Stay Safe & Well.

 NCTD requires that dogs have their Canine Good Citizen (CGC) certificate before beginning NCTD training.
 The CGC program is maintained by the American Kennel Club (AKC) and is designed to reward dogs who have good manners at home and in the community.
 It stresses responsible pet ownership for owners and basic good manners for dogs.
-All dogs who pass the 10-step CGC test may receive a certificate from the American Kennel Club.
-The 10 sections of the test are:
+Dogs who pass the 10-step CGC test receive a certificate from the American Kennel Club.

-You can learn more about the test and the entire CGC program here:
+You can learn more about the test and the entire CGC program by visiting the AKC website.

-If you cannot find a CGC evaluator in your area but are confident that your dog can pass the test, let us know.
-In some cases, we may be able to schedule a CGC evaluation for you on one of our scheduled evaluation days or at the beginning of a Therapy Dog Training Class.
+If you cannot find a CGC evaluator in your area but are confident that your dog can pass the test, please let us know.
+In some cases, we may be able to schedule a CGC evaluation for you on one of our scheduled evaluation days.
 These evaluations must be scheduled in advance.